Xuhao/china_region_fu/README.md

       <pre>rake region:import</pre>

-You also can use below generator to do the same things:
+You also can use below task to do the same things as four tasks above:

-    rails g china_region_fu:install
+    rake region:install

 Region data is from [ChinaRegionData](https://github.com/Xuhao/china_region_data), check it out to see what kind of data you have now.